slerman12/Help-me/Philosophy/Fire.md

 If water with a neutron added is ["heavy water,"](https://en.wikipedia.org/wiki/Heavy_water) why isn't gaseous water with some reconfiguring electrons a kind of water, with [or without](https://www.osha.gov/green-jobs/hydrogen/fire-explosion#:~:text=Hydrogen%20used%20in%20the%20fuel,a%20leak%20can%20be%20detected.)
 CO2 in the mix?

 That’s fire!

+Disclaimer: this is meant to be educational comedy.